navaneeswarreddychalla/example/README.md

-## Welcome to GitHub Pages
+## Welcome to Navaneeswar Reddy Challa
 You can use the [editor on GitHub](https://github.com/navaneeswarreddychalla/example/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this https://github.com/navaneeswarreddychalla/example.gitrepository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown